ug-cp/fast_samd21_tc/README.md

 routine triggered by the Timer/Counter TC3, TC4 or TC5 on SAMD21
 (e. g.
 Arduino MKRZERO).

 It is possible to trigger very fast (a few microseconds, e. g.
-4 us or less).
+4 us and less, depending on the runtime of the handler routine/function).
+You can use fraction numbers as interval (e. g.
+2.5 us).

 Keep in mind, TC4 and TC5 are not completely independent.